AI & Agents

 Fast.io provides intelligent workspaces where agents and humans collaborate directly.
 For developers, this is the most critical skill for persistent storage and context management.

-When an agent generates a report, analyzes a dataset, or needs to read a multiple-page PDF, doing that purely in memory is expensive and error-prone.
-The Fast.io ClawHub skill gives your agent direct access to multiple Model Context Protocol (MCP) tools.
-This allows the agent to upload files, index them for Retrieval-Augmented Generation (RAG), and share them with human teammates via a secure URL.
+When an agent generates a report, analyzes a dataset, or needs to read a multi-page PDF, doing that purely in memory is expensive and error-prone.
+The Fast.io ClawHub skill gives your agent 19 MCP tools for file upload, download, URL import, RAG-powered AI chat, share management, and workflow features including tasks, worklogs, approvals, and annotations.

-Deployment Advice: You can install the skill with a single command: clawhub install dbalve/fast-io.
-There are no complex configuration files.
+Install with clawhub install dbalve/fast-io.
 Once installed, your agent can use natural language commands like "Upload this summary to the Q3 Project workspace" without worrying about chunked uploads or OAuth tokens.
-This skill is especially powerful because it includes built-in file locks, preventing conflicts when multiple agents edit the same document concurrently.
+Ownership transfer lets agents build content and hand it directly to human teammates.

 2. GitHub (Code Management)

-Instead of copy-pasting code between your IDE and your agent, the agent can clone a repository, analyze the codebase, and push a fix.
-This is a massive time-saver for repetitive maintenance tasks like updating dependencies or fixing linting errors.
+Instead of copy-pasting code between your IDE and your agent, the agent can inspect a repository, analyze failed CI steps, review pull requests, and run advanced queries with JQ filtering.
+This is a significant time-saver for repetitive maintenance tasks like updating dependencies or reviewing failed pipelines.

 Optimization Tip: When configuring the GitHub skill, restrict the agent's access to specific repositories rather than granting global access.
 Use fine-grained personal access tokens (PATs) with minimal scopes.
 This limits the blast radius if the agent hallucinates a destructive command.